dk-fern/flaskWebApp-with-docker/Project Guide/1_Flask.md

 ## Structure Explanation:
 In our home [**repository page**](https://github.com/dk-fern/flaskWebApp-with-docker) we will find the files for our web application:
 - [**The Website Directory**](https://github.com/dk-fern/flaskWebApp-with-docker/tree/main/Website) -- This holds the contents to our web application including all the HTML, Python code, and images used.
 - **app.py** -- This is the code that launches the application.
-Naming this code 'app.py' is a common convention used in Flask
+Naming this code 'app.py' is a common convention used in Flask.

 <img width="761" alt="image" src="https://github.com/dk-fern/flaskWebApp-with-docker/assets/110493897/78923723-80fb-491d-ad26-1fd592681c55">